 What are child-resistant caps or packaging?

-Child-resistant packaging, often called CR packaging, is designed to limit the danger of hazardous compounds that children accidentally ingest.
+Child-resistant packaging, often called CR packaging , is designed to limit the danger of hazardous compounds that children accidentally ingest.
 A specific safety cap is used to accomplish this.
 Over-the-counter medications, prescription drugs, Nicotine Containing Electronic Cigarette Devices, or Refill Containers that can have Nicotine EUTPD 36.7, insecticides, and home chemicals are all subject to this rule.

 The packaging is designed to be difficult for children under five years to open a toxic amount of the substance contained therein within a reasonable time.
 But that does not mean that all such children cannot open the packaging within a good time.
 Further, it is not difficult for normal adults to use it appropriately.
+Over the years since the introduction of CRC caps in India, there has been a significant reduction in the number of cases where children have been harmed or died by ingesting toxic substances.

 Why are child-resistant caps required?